Press release -

 First electric flying ferry will make Stockholm’s waterborne public transport faster than cars and subway

 The marine technology company Candela released the first pictures of what will be the world’s fastest, longest-range and most energy efficient electric ship ever.
-The Candela P-12 Shuttle, as the innovative vessel is called, will be shuttling citizens between the sprawling Stockholm suburb of Ekerö and the city center in the coming year.
+The Candela P-12 Shuttle, as the innovative vessel is called, will be shuttling citizens between the sprawling Stockholm suburb of Ekerö and the city center from April 2024.
 Flying across the water, the 30-passenger electric vessel has a speed of 30 knots - considerably faster than any other electric ship in the world.
 It also provides faster commuting than the subway and bus lines it competes with, as well as being infinitely more energy efficient than the diesel vessels currently servicing the same route.
 Perhaps most signficant, the ship is faster than travelling by car during rush hour.

 The secret to its high speed and long range are the three carbon fiber wings that extend from under the hull.
 These active hydrofoils allow the ship to lift itself above the water, thus decreasing drag.